 The perpetrators of the two deadliest school shootings in United States history- Sandy Hook Elementary and Marjory Stoneman Douglas High-had an important characteristic in common: neither shooter was old enough to buy beer, but both were old enough to purchase the AR-15-style assault weapons they used to murder 34 students and 9 adults.
-In fact, over 1.6 million high school students can legally buy long guns, such as AR-15-style assault weapons, in their home states, as well as the large capacity magazines that allow shooters to dramatically increase casualties during an attack.35
+In fact, over 1.6 million high school students can legally buy long guns, such as AR-15-style assault weapons, in their home states, as well as the large capacity magazines that allow shooters to dramatically increase casualties during an attack.

 These shooters share another feature-as 19- and 20-year-olds, they fall into a category of Americans who are disproportionately at risk of committing gun violence.
-Individuals age 18 to 20 comprise only 4% of the population but commit 17% of gun homicides.36 Based on data from the FBI, 18- to 24-year-olds also account for a disproportionate percentage of arrests for homicide and violent crime in general.37
+Individuals age 18 to 20 comprise only 4% of the population but commit 17% of gun homicides.
+Based on data from the FBI, 18- to 24-year-olds also account for a disproportionate percentage of arrests for homicide and violent crime in general.

-Young adults ages 18 to 25 also experience the highest rates of serious mental illness,38 and suicide attempts that result in death or treatment in a hospital peak between ages 16 and 21.39 It is well-documented that the biological processes that take place during late adolescence and young adulthood predispose individuals to riskier and less controlled behavior.40
+Young adults ages 18 to 25 also experience the highest rates of serious mental illness, and suicide attempts that result in death or treatment in a hospital peak between ages 16 and 21.
+It is well-documented that the biological processes that take place during late adolescence and young adulthood predispose individuals to riskier and less controlled behavior.

-In 1984, responding to a public health crisis of intoxicated driving by 18 to 20 year-olds, the US enacted a federal law raising the drinking age to 21.41 The rate of fatal automobile crashes involving 18- to 20-year-old drivers under the influence of alcohol was 61% in 1982.42 By 1995, it had declined to 31%, a larger reduction than for older age groups.
+In 1984, responding to a public health crisis of intoxicated driving by 18 to 20 year-olds, the US enacted a federal law raising the drinking age to 21.
+The rate of fatal automobile crashes involving 18- to 20-year-old drivers under the influence of alcohol was 61% in 1982.
+By 1995, it had declined to 31%, a larger reduction than for older age groups.

-Similar to the reasons why 18- to 20-year-olds lack the biological maturity and brain development to safely drink alcohol, the "challenges with impulse control, emotional regulation, and onset of mental illness" make unsupervised access to firearms by this age group a dangerous combination.
+Similar to the reasons why 18- to 20-year-olds lack the biological maturity and brain development to safely drink indivi alcohol, the "challenges with impulse control, emotional regulation, and onset of mental illness" make unsupervised access to firearms by this age group a dangerous combination.
 Yet federal law allows these young adults to purchase and possess military-style assault weapons, as well as handguns under certain circumstances.

 While under federal law, licensed dealers may not sell or transfer handguns to individuals under 21 years of age or long guns to individuals under 18 years of age, federal law is significantly more lenient with transfers between private, or unlicensed, parties.
-43 Private sellers may not transfer a handgun to an individual who is under 18, but are not required to perform a background check on the person to confirm his or her age.44 Federal law places no age restrictions on private sales of long guns, such as AR-15-style assault weapons.
-It is also generally against federal law for an individual under 18 to possess a handgun or handgun ammunition, but federal law places no age restrictions on a person's ability to possess a long gun.45
+Private sellers may not transfer a handgun to an individual who is under 18, but are not required to perform a background check on the person to confirm his or

+Raising the minimum age to 21 to purchase or possess firearms will not only protect the public, but will also protect opportunities for these individuals on the cusp of adulthood. her age.
+Federal law places no age restrictions on private sales of long guns, such as AR-15-style assault weapons.
+It is also generally against federal law for an individual under 18 to possess a handgun or handgun ammunition, but federal law places no age restrictions on a person's ability to possess a long gun.